fork-commit-merge/fork-commit-merge/README.md

 -   For TypeScript related issues, you need to install [Node.js and NPM](#installing-typescript).
 -   For React related issues, you need to install [Node.js and NPM](#installing-react).
 -   For NextJS related issues, you need to install [Node.js and NPM](#installing-nextjs).
+-   For ThreeJS related issues, you need to install [Node.js and NPM](#installing-threejs).
 -   For Vue related issues, you need to install [Node.js and NPM](#installing-vue).
 -   For C related issues, you need to install [C](#installing-c).
 -   For C++ related issues, you need to install [C++](#installing-c).